rylenko/se/README.md

 Insert mode keys:

 - `ESC` - switch to normal mode.
-- `Backspace` - erase character before cursor.
+- `Backspace` - delete character before cursor.
 - `Enter` - break line.
-- Otherwise the character is inserted.
+- Otherwise, if character is printable, the character is inserted.

 # Build and install